-Outside of the Village Center, the Land Use Chapter (Chapter XI) identifies several areas that are intended to provide a hazard free location for expanding commercial development.
+The Land Use Chapter (Chapter XI) identifies several areas that are intended to provide a hazard free location for expanding commercial development.
 While primary retail development should remain in the Village Center Area, other businesses should be allowed to locate within the appropriate areas designated within the Land Use Chapter.
 This includes small service business, offices, light industrial and businesses that focus on agriculture.
 Businesses that have a primary purpose with retail as a secondary use, such as a veterinarian's office that sells pet food or a furniture manufacturing facility that has a small showroom, are appropriate outside of the Village Center Area.